 Women in the flight deck remain somewhat of a rarity: Only about 5 percent of commercial airline pilots in the U.S. are women.
-Among the three pilots profiled in the December issue of Alaska Beyond magazine, there is a certain sense of camaraderie.
+Among the three pilots profiled here, there is a certain sense of camaraderie.
 But above all, they’re professional pilots doing what they love – flying our guests.

 Captain Kimberly Gabrelcik

 One of the flights that Captain Kimberly Gabrelcik treasures most happened three years ago.
 Six of the original Bay Area “Rosie the Riveters” were being honored at the White House for their work in the shipyards in support of World War II, and Gabrelcik captained their flight to Washington, D.C.

 “These women are so inspirational.
 They’re sharp, witty, strong and involved in their communities,” says Gabrelcik, who now regularly has lunch with the Rosies.
 “They shaped the course of history and showed that women could do anything.”